- Plant Manager Overview

 To place a plant quickly, double-click that plant's name once you've added it to the Plant Manager.
 You'll then be able to place the plant in your drawing.

 When you select one of these categories (example: Shrubs), the plants selected for that category will be displayed in the list.

 Trees and shrubs are represented by individual symbols (blocks) in your drawings.
 Shrub Areas and groundcovers are depicted by hatches, with a single hatch representing a contiguous area that is planted with the same shrub or groundcover.
 For more information, see our Selecting Plant Symbols documentation.

-If you want, you can assign plants within each of these categories to groups, or subcategories, using the menu pictured below.
+If you want, you can assign plants within each of these categories to groups, or subcategories, using the menu pictured to the right.
 This example shows the available subcategories for the Trees category.